Ray Wilson (musician): Genesis

 Wilson joined Genesis as the band's lead singer after Phil Collins officially announced his departure in March 1996.
 Genesis founder members Tony Banks and Mike Rutherford were handed a CD of the Stiltskin album The Mind's Eye from Virgin Records executives.
 They were impressed with Wilson's vocal abilities and had their manager, Tony Smith, contact him for an audition.
-Wilson was announced as the new lead singer of Genesis in June 1997.
-Their only album with Wilson, ...Calling All Stations..., was released that September and became a top 10 worldwide hit, except for the U.S. where it reached No. 54 on the Billboard 200 album chart.
-The album was re-issued in 2007.
-Genesis toured Europe in winter 1997 spring 1998, but the American leg was cancelled due to low ticket sales.
-The band went on an extended hiatus after the critical failure of the album.